Luke Doty

-Lucas Robinson Doty (born October 26, 2001) is an American college football wide receiver and quarterback for the South Carolina Gamecocks.
+Lucas Robinson Doty (born October 26, 2001) is an American college football coach and former wide receiver and quarterback for the South Carolina Gamecocks.

-Early years
+Early life

 Doty attended Myrtle Beach High School where he was named South Carolina's Mr. Football in 2019.
 In his senior year, he totaled 1,876 passing yards and 25 passing touchdowns, with an additional 408 rushing yards and 4 rushing touchdowns.

 Doty committed to South Carolina after receiving 19 offers, including offers from Auburn and North Carolina.